 Apples dipped in caramel or chocolate and then smothered in candy are a specialty at the Rocky Mountain Chocolate Factory.
 Or, treat yourself to chocolate truffles and other sweet treats.

 In addition to serving breakfast, lunch and dinner, Side Door Cafe and Wine Bar offers coffee and espresso, an extensive selection of wines by the glass.

 Craving a caffeine fix from a familiar brand?
-Starbucks in The Village at Mammoth is a great spot to grab a drink and a snack after a day or hiking or other summer adventures.
+Vida Coffee in The Village at Mammoth is a great spot to grab a drink and a snack after a day or hiking or other summer adventures.